Skip to main content

 What the Kiosk Mode Link Does

-• Every course launch presents blank quizzes and forms
+• Every launch presents blank quizzes and forms

-• Learners can tap "Restart Course" or refresh the page to reset for the next person
+• Learners can tap "Restart Course" or refresh to reset for the next person

 • All completions appear as anonymous learners in analytics